-DNS lookup every time you try to log in to the server.
-It cloud slightly improve logging and security, but could significantly increase login time.
+SSH server is by default configured to perform a reverse DNS lookup of your IP address every time you try to log in to the server.
+It could improve logging and security but would significantly increase login time.

 Specifies whether sshd(8) should look up the remote host name and check that the resolved host name for the remote IP address maps back to the very same IP address.
 The default is “yes”.

 Related: How to speed up SSH authentication

 $ sudo vi /etc/ssh/sshd_config [sudo] password for user:

 Add the line if it doesn't already exist and remove # at the beginning of the line if the existing line starts with #.

 $ sudo systemctl restart sshd